What is an IRD Number?

 For more information on how the income tax system works, check out New Zealand Work Tax System: Work and Pay Your Taxes!

-What you Need to get an IRD Number
+What you need in order to get an IRD Number

 IRD Application Checklist